 Pickled Cucumber Salad is the traditional Danish side dish to everything from hamburgers, meatballs, and sandwiches to chicken and pork.
 It’s easy to make, healthy, and can stay fresh in the fridge for a week.

 Pickled Cucumber Salad is one of those rare side dishes that go with almost anything.
-It’s perfect for a light summer picnic or lunch in the garden AND it’s great for heavy winter dinners while the snow is falling outside.
+It’s perfect for a light summer picnic or lunch in the garden.
+And it’s just as great for heavy winter dinners while the snow is falling outside.

-Because it’s so easy and inexpensive to make, you can always have a jar of Pickled Cucumber Salad in the fridge, ready for when you need a few pickles in your life (which will be often!)
+Because it’s so easy and inexpensive to make, you can always have a jar in the fridge, ready for when you need a few pickles in your life (which will be often!)